Mitchell B. Merback

 Education: PhD, University of Chicago

-My art-historical work centers on northern Europe during the Later Middle Ages, Early Modern and Reformation periods, with the arts of Germany, Austria, the Low Countries and France comprising the principal arena of investigation.
+My art-historical work centers on northern Europe during the Later Middle Ages, the Reformation period, and early modernity more broadly, with the arts of Germany, Austria, the Low Countries, and France comprising my principal arenas for investigation.

-Among my scholarly preoccupations, two have proven most durable: the role(s) art objects and visual culture can play in the formation of historical subjects, and the phenomenologies of the Christian devotional image.
-These concerns came together in my first book, The Thief the Cross and the Wheel: Pain and the Spectacle of Punishment in Medieval and Renaissance Europe (Reaktion Books, 1999), whose twin focal areas were late medieval Crucifixion imagery, and the rituals of criminal justice performed in town squares across Europe.
-Since its appearance I have continued to publish on aspects of the cultural history of pain expressions and pain experiences, an inherently interdisciplinary topic.
+Among the research problems that interest me, two have proven most durable: the role(s) art objects and visual culture play in the formation of historical subjects, and the phenomenology of the Christian devotional image.
+Together with an early interest in spectacles of violence and power, these preoccupations informed my first book, The Thief the Cross and the Wheel: Pain and the Spectacle of Punishment in Medieval and Renaissance Europe (Reaktion, 1999).
+Late medieval Crucifixion images were here set alongside the notoriously violent rites of criminal justice performed in town squares across Europe; likewise the techniques, shared between artists and executioners, for fashioning the punished body into an image.
+Broken, twisted, and sometimes inverted on their crosses, the two malefactors executed with Jesus on Golgotha lent their bodies, and their images, to these macabre re-imaginings of gospel history.
+I have continued to publish on aspects of the iconography of violence, the cultural history of pain expressions and experiences, and the visibility of holy blood in devotional contexts—all inherently interdisciplinary topics.

-Pilgrimage and Pogrom: Violence, Memory and Visual Culture at the Host-Miracle Shrines of Germany and Austria (University of Chicago Press, 2013), the result of a decade of research, analyzes the role played by anti-Jewish myths, accusations, and on-the-ground persecutions in the formation of pilgrimage shrines to the Holy Blood (Heilig Blut) in the German Empire before the Reformation.
-In the book I show how architecture, altarpieces, relics, votive objects, and printed propaganda all worked in concert to shape a regionally distinctive perception of sanctity at these popular shrines.
-Another contribution to understanding art's multivalent role in the Christian-Jewish encounter is a volume I edited in 2008, Beyond the Yellow Badge: Anti-Judaism and Antisemitism in Medieval and Early Modern Visual Culture (Brill, 2008).
-And I continue to write on key aspects of premodern pilgrimage.
+In my second book, Pilgrimage and Pogrom: Violence, Memory and Visual Culture at the Host-Miracle Shrines of Germany and Austria (University of Chicago Press, 2013), I analyze the role played by anti-Jewish myths, accusations, and persecutions in the formation of Christian pilgrimage shrines to the Holy Blood (Heilig Blut) throughout the German Empire before the Reformation.
+An exercise in historical anthropology based on archival work, site examinations, and the examination of surviving objects and legends, Pilgrimage and Pogrom shows how the architectural spaces, altarpieces, relics, votive objects, and printed propaganda associated with these shrines worked in concert to shape popular perceptions of sanctity.
+Another contribution to understanding art's multivalent role in the Christian-Jewish encounter is the volume I edited in 2008, Beyond the Yellow Badge: Anti-Judaism and Antisemitism in Medieval and Early Modern Visual Culture (Brill, 2008).
+I continue to write on key aspects of premodern pilgrimage, notably the place and function of narrative votives in German piety and popular culture.

-My third book, Perfection’s Therapy: An Essay on Albrecht Dürer’s Melencolia I (Zone Books, 2017) reopens the casebook on art history's most enduring image of creativity in paralysis, Dürer's master-engraving of 1514.
-Despite a century's worth of inconclusive symbolic interpretations, Melencolia I still looks to many like a puzzle awaiting a solution.
-Against this tradition, my book works through the notion that there really is no enigmatic "Dürer Code" to break -- and it goes on to recuperate an overlooked therapeutic potential for images that challenge, perplex, and exercise the mind.
+My third book took me in a quite different direction.
+Perfection’s Therapy: An Essay on Albrecht Dürer’s Melencolia I (Zone Books, 2017) reopens the casebook on art history's most enduring image of creativity in paralysis, Albrecht Dürer's master-engraving (1514), depicting a winged genius seated in solitary reflection, surrounded by tools, measuring instruments and allegorical creatures.
+Despite the failure of a century's efforts to wrest a conclusive interpretation from the artist's vision, Melencolia I still looks to many like a puzzle awaiting a solution.
+Against this tradition, the book explores the likelihood that there is no enigmatic message to unravel "inside" the image, no secret "Dürer Code" to break, and goes on to recuperate an overlooked potential for images that challenge, perplex, and exercise the mind.
+I also reinterpret Dürer's own predilection for self-therapy, seeing it as part and parcel of his vocation as a Christian painter, a universal healer, and a supplier of "soul-service" to his public and friends.

 Selected Projects